neondatabase/postgresql_anonymizer/README.md

 * [In-Place Anonymization] : Remove the PII according to the rules
 * [Dynamic Masking] : Hide PII only for the masked users

-In addition, various [Masking Functions] are available : randomization, faking, partial scrambling, shufflin, noise or even your own custom function !
+In addition, various [Masking Functions] are available: randomization, faking, partial scrambling, shuffling, noise, or even your own custom function!

 Read the [Concepts] section for more details and [NEWS.md] for information about the latest version.